zamp13/Veyn/README.md

 Command to load and test a model:

-`./bin/Veyn.py --file fileTest/trial-test.cupt --mode test --model Model/trial-model -cat`
+`./bin/Veyn.py --file fileTest/trial-test.cupt --mode test --model Model/trial-model`

+To use Veyn in test mode, only options (--file, --mode, --model) are required.

 #### Command table